markNZed/TaskFlow/README.md

 Imagine a new task that will be called TaskNew:
 * Create React Task Processor/src/components/Tasks/TaskNew.js (copy an existing Task)
 * Create NodeJS Task Processor/taskFunctions/TaskNew.mjs (copy and existing TaskFunction)
-* Add information about the new Task to NodeJS Task Processor/config/tasktypes.mjs
+* Add information about the new Task to hub/config/tasktypes.mjs

 You will need to include TaskNew in a sequence of tasks (or it could be standalone):
 * If the seqeunce is simple then
-  * add it directly to NodeJS Task Processor/config/taskflows.mjs
+  * add it directly to hub/config/taskflows.mjs
 * If the sequence is complicated/long then
-  * edit NodeJS Task Processor/config/taskflows.mjs to import and include TaskNewFlow.mjs
+  * edit hub/config/taskflows.mjs to import TaskNewFlow.mjs

 ### Task Patterns

 **How to reference values from previous Tasks ?**

-Available in the "output" object of the previous Task Instance.
-Another option is to provide data from previous tasks in the "input" object.
+Available in the `task.output` object of the previous Task Instance.
 In either case the data could be a reference rather than the values.

 # Coding Guidelines